rikiod/SpaceCommsApp/README.md

 **Proposed Solution:**

 I will create a Modern C program to address these issues.
 Modern C is being used because NASA needs to further develop a communication system which makes efficient use of the limited supplies on the Moon and Mars and Modern C doesn't require very rugged hardware to be run.
 Modern C is also being used because of it's additionally capacities compared to Bash.
 As more of a modern language, it has many more capabilities and is able to run easily.
 Despite that it is slightly more complex than Bash, it will be used by primarily engineers and/or astronauts so this should not pose an issue.
-Compared to my previous Project 1 repository, there are a few main resources in which Modern C is being used in addition to the fact that it is what we are learning in class currently:
+Lastly, using Modern C is more advantageous because of the resources available online and the fact that the language is what we are currently learning in class.

 **Table 1:** Shows the differences between Modern C and Bash so that the two lanauges can be evaluated against each other.